-However, the Yacht-Master II dial layout is vastly different from any other Rolex model due to its niche complication.
-The Yacht-Master II dial is home to a countdown display (which can be programmed anywhere from 1 to 10 minutes), which is read via a red arrow-tipped hand.
+However, the Yacht-Master II dial layout is vastly different from any other Rolex due to its niche complication.
+It is home to a countdown display (which can be programmed anywhere from 1 to 10 minutes), which is read via a red arrow-tipped hand.
 There is also the central flyback/fly-forward chronograph hand, the center hour and minute hands, and the running seconds sub-dial.
 Furthermore, the Yacht-Master II includes 12 lume-filled hour makers.
-For the first decade of the Yacht-Master II's history, the dial included straight hour and minute hands, which pointed to square hour markers.
+For the first decade of the watch's history, the dial included straight hour and minute hands, which pointed to square hour markers.
 However, in 2017, Rolex updated the dials to now include the familiar Mercedes-style hands and added a triangular hour marker at 12 and a rectangular hour marker at 6.

-Current-production Yacht-Master models boast Rolex's Chromalight display, which comprises of a luminescent material that emits a blue long-lasting glow.
+Current-production boast Rolex's Chromalight display, which comprises of a luminescent material that emits a blue long-lasting glow.
 The luminous broad hands and hour markers provide top-notch legibility in low light conditions.

-In terms of complications, the Yacht-Master and Yacht-Master II differ significantly: the Yacht-Master is a time and date watch while the Yacht-Master II is a regatta chronograph.
-As such, the Yacht-Master and Yacht-Master II run on different self-winding COSC-certified calibers; however all Yacht-Master movements are entirely designed and manufactured in-house by Rolex.
+In terms of complications, the two versions of the Yacht-Master differ significantly: the Yacht-Master is a time and date watch while the Yacht-Master II is a regatta chronograph.
+As such, the two watches run on different self-winding COSC-certified calibers; however all movements used within the collection are entirely designed and manufactured in-house by Rolex.

-In 2019, Rolex updated the Yacht-Master 40 lineup with the new generation perpetual 3235 movement.
+In 2019, Rolex updated the 40 lineup with the new generation perpetual 3235 movement.

 The earlier models of the Yacht-Master II ran on Caliber 4160, and Caliber 4161 made its debut in 2013.
-Rolex has since updated the entire Yacht-Master II to include the updated Caliber 4161 chronograph movement.
-One of Rolex's most complicated in-house made movements to date, Caliber 4160/4161 includes a programmable countdown with mechanical memory and on-the-fly chronograph synchronization.
-What's more, the Ring Command bezel of the Yacht-Master II is not merely decorative, but it is a key component of how to use the Yacht-Master II by allowing the wearer to adjust and set the countdown feature.
+Rolex has since updated the collection to include the updated Caliber 4161 chronograph movement.
+One of Rolex's most complicated in-house made movements to date, Caliber 4160/4161 includes a programmable countdown timer with mechanical memory and on-the-fly chronograph synchronization.
+What's more, the Ring Command bezel of the Yacht-Master II is not merely decorative, but it is a key component of how to use the watch by allowing the wearer to adjust and set the countdown feature.
 The Yacht-Master II is complex in design, simple in use, and functionally beautiful.

-Similar to other Rolex sports watches, the Yacht-Master and Yacht-Master II models are a favorite among the celebrity set.
+Similar to other sports watches made by the company, the various models are a favorite among the celebrity set.
 From actors to athletes, explorers to chefs, here are just a few of the famous names we've spotted wearing these nautically-inspired watches.